Celine Dion Heartbreakingly Recalls Her Final Words To Late Husband Rene Agelil

 As for if she sees herself moving on dating someone else, Dion admitted 14-months after Rene’s death that she still considers herself to be very much married to her husband of 22 years and can’t see life with a new man.

-“Now it is definitely too soon for me,” Dion said when asked if she sees herself moving on and dating again after Angelil’s death, admitting that Rene – who she met when she was just 12-years-old – is the only man she’s ever kissed.
+“Now it is definitely too soon for me,” Dion said when asked if she sees herself moving on and dating again after Angelil’s death, admitting that Rene, who she met when she was just 12-years-old – is the only man she’s ever kissed.

 “I am definitely in love with him, married to him,” Celine continued of why she doesn’t see herself moving on from her late husband and dating again anytime soon.
 “He’s the love of my life.
 It’s very difficult for me to see myself with another person,” Dion added.

-Celine Dion also revealed in the candid new interview that she believes she’ll continue to grieve husband Rene Angelil, who also served as her manager, for the rest of her life, though Celine told the British newspaper that she knows he’s still with her when she sings and when she spends time with their children.
+Celine Dion also revealed in the candid new interview that she believes she’ll continue to grieve husband Rene Angelil, who also served as her manager, for the rest of her life, although Celine told the British newspaper that she knows he’s still with her when she sings and when she spends time with their children.

 “The love that I have for him, I live it every day,” Celine said of she’s coping with life without Angelil more than a year after his death.
 “It’s always with him.”